News & Reviews

 A lifelong choir singer, Mary Lou began writing songs just a few years ago.
 Her songwriting talent was immediately recognized by the Renaissance Artists and Writers Association, which selected her very first single “Not Going Back,” as the winner of its annual Songs for Social Change contest in 2020.

-Currently living in Los Angeles, Mary Lou also was a featured vocalist on “America, Our Home” by the Tucson-based Ronstadt Generations led by Linda Ronstadt’s late brother, Michael.
+Currently living in Long Beach, CA, Mary Lou also was a featured vocalist on “America, Our Home” by the Tucson-based Ronstadt Generations led by Linda Ronstadt’s late brother, Michael.